Stimulus payments will start going out this weekend - KVIA

 The second round, which was worth up to $600, phased out a little faster because the full amount was smaller.
 It phased out entirely at $87,000 for single filers without children and $174,000 for those married filing jointly without children.
 Again, those earning a little more were still eligible if they had children.
 About 158 million payments went out, with 92% of families receiving them.

 The new income thresholds will be based on a taxpayer’s most recent return.
-If they’ve already filed a 2020 return by the time the payment is sent, the IRS will base eligibility on their 2020 adjusted gross income.
+If they’ve already filed a 2020 return by the time the payment is sent and it has been processed, the IRS will base eligibility on their 2020 adjusted gross income.
 If not, it will be based on the 2019 return or the information submitted through an online portal set up last year for people who don’t usually file tax returns.

+At this time, the IRS does not have plans to reopen the portal.
+Instead, officials are encouraging people to file 2020 tax returns.
+Low-income people can use the agency’s free file option.

 If your 2019 income was less than your pay in 2020, you will not owe back any money.
 But if your income fell in 2020, filing your tax return now — before the payments go out — may mean you’ll get a bigger check.